AndreProenza/InstagramClone/README.md

 ---

 ## Project Goal
-Develop and practice fundamental security and reliability concepts in secure distributed applications, where server and clients run in sandboxes
+Develop and practice fundamental security and reliability concepts in secure distributed applications, where server and clients run in sandboxes (server.policy and client.policy)

 ---